 - Plasma Gun

-Gases are used to create plasma like, nitrogen, argon, hydrogen or mixture of these gases.
+Gases are used to create plasma-like, nitrogen, argon, hydrogen, or a mixture of these gases.
 The plasma gun consists of a tungsten electrode fitted in the chamber.
-The electrode is given negative polarity and nozzle of the gun is given positive polarity.
-Supply of gases is maintained into the gun.
+The electrode is given negative polarity and the nozzle of the gun is given positive polarity.
+The supply of gases is maintained into the gun.
 A strong arc is established between the two terminals anode and cathode.
 There is a collision between molecules of gas and electrons of the established arc.
-As a result of this collision gas molecules get ionized and heat is evolved.
+As a result of this collision, gas molecules get ionized and heat is evolved.
 This hot and ionized gas called plasma is directed to the workpiece with high velocity.
 The established arc is controlled by the supply rate of gases.

 - Power Supply and Terminals